Modeling lower-truncated and right-censored insurance claims with an extension of the MBBEFD class: Exposure curves and their resulting densities

 \subsection{Flexibility of the point mass in the right-censoring point}

 The point mass $p$ in 1 is automatically determined by formula \eqref{point mass}.
 Often, one may require more modeling flexibility in the choice of this point mass, while still retaining the tractability of the density and the mean as it was shown in Theorem \ref{Exposure curves properties}.
 A simple way to do so connects to so-called one-inflated distributions; we refer to Dutang et al.~\cite{DutangGesmannSpedicato}.
 In the case of Theorem \ref{Exposure curves properties}, this can easily be achieved.
-The next corollary shows, how we can obtain them by looking at the conditional density of the random variable $Z_0 \stackrel{\rm (d)}{=} Z|_{\{Z<1\}}$.
+The next corollary shows, how we can obtain them by looking at the conditional density of the random variable $Z_0 \stackrel{\rm (d)}{=} Z|_{\{Z<1\}}$, which corresponds to a lower- and upper-truncated random variable.